Jason Reeves: Coco and The Magnificent Adventures of Heartache

 Caillat's career first gained traction and attention on Myspace, leading her to be declared the No. 1 unsigned artist on the site.
 The popularity of the Myspace-hosted song "Bubbly" led to a record deal for Caillat with Universal Republic Records.
 Using the material that Caillat had worked on with Reeves, Caillat released her debut album Coco in 2007.
 The Mikal Blue-produced album featured ten songs co-written by Reeves.
-The lead single from the album, the Reeve's co-write "Bubbly", was a commercial success, reaching up to the top 5 on the Billboard charts.
+The lead single from the album, the Reeves co-write "Bubbly", was a commercial success, reaching up to the top 5 on the Billboard charts.
 The song "Realize", which featured vocals by Reeves, also performed well on the charts.
 Reeves and Caillat won three ASCAP awards for these two songs.

 Reeves continued to work on his own music as well, and in 2007 self-released the album The Magnificent Adventures of Heartache (And Other Frightening Tales...), which was likewise produced by Mikal Blue, as well two tracks produced by Stuart Brawley.
 The album had modest success on iTunes, debuting at No. 2 on the folk charts and went to being named one of the top indie albums of the year on iTunes.
 He also had popularity as an artist on Myspace, being named the site's No. 1 unsigned folk artist for nine months.